 And to end, I want to quote a book I own on personal safety:

 “Condition Yellow: This is a relaxed, yet alert, state of mind.
 This is not a stressful mindset to have but keeps us engaged and in tune with our surroundings.
 We can be aware of our surroundings and lead a high energy, outgoing, fun life at the same time.
 A person in condition will tend to have their head up, shoulders back, and will notice strange or odd circumstances if they begin to unfold.”

-This is exactly how I think we should be with world events and weather patterns.
+This is exactly how we should be with world events and weather patterns.
 Be aware, prepare, and lead an incredibly satisfying and happy life.
-And to quote yet another book, one that I’m currently reading:

 And here are a ton of resources for you if this post has sparked your own curiosity:

 And here are 2 new favorites:

 This is a great, free catalog for off-grid tools and appliances:

 An interesting podcast episode on prepping in small spaces: